Applicants must submit abstracts to Scientific Sessions 2023. The Abstract Deadline is June 12, 2023, at 6 p.m. (CDT).

 - 2020 Melanie R. F. Gropler

-- Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Lifelong Congenital Heart Disease and Heart Health in the Young is the lead/primary sponsor.
-Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
-Please view a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF) and their affiliated early career investigator awards.
+- Abstract must be submitted to one of the categories for presentation at Scientific Sessions, in which the Council on Lifelong Congenital Heart Disease and Heart Health in the Young (Young Hearts) is the lead/primary sponsor.
+View a list of Council Awards and Travel Grants Available by Abstract Category and Community (PDF).

 - All applicants for the award must be members of the Council on Lifelong Congenital Heart Disease and Heart Health in the Young.
 If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
 Your member account number is required on the award application.
 Learn more about becoming an AHA Professional Member.

 - An individual may not compete for similar early career investigator awards from other American Heart Association scientific councils during the same year for the same meeting.